-See this page for service location and availability: ExpressRoute partners and locations.
+For service location and availability, see ExpressRoute partners and locations.

 How can I use ExpressRoute to connect to Microsoft if I don't have partnerships with one of the ExpressRoute-carrier partners?

-You can select a regional carrier and land Ethernet connections to one of the supported exchange provider locations.
-You can then peer with Microsoft at the provider location.
-Check the last section of ExpressRoute partners and locations to see if your service provider is present in any of the exchange locations.
-You can then order an ExpressRoute circuit through the service provider to connect to Azure.
+You can select a regional carrier and land Ethernet connections to one of the supported exchange provider locations and then peer with Microsoft at the provider location.
+See connect through another service provider to see if your service provider is present in any of the exchange locations.
+You can order an ExpressRoute circuit through the service provider to connect to Azure.

 How much does ExpressRoute cost?

-If I pay for an ExpressRoute circuit of a given bandwidth, do I have this bandwidth allocated for ingress and egress traffic separately?
+Is bandwidth for ExpressRoute allocated for ingress and egress traffic separately?

 No. You can purchase a private connection of any speed from your service provider.
 However, your connection to Azure is limited to the ExpressRoute circuit bandwidth that you purchase.

-Yes, you may use up to two times the bandwidth limit you procured by using the bandwidth available on the secondary connection of your ExpressRoute circuit.
+Yes, you can use up to two times the bandwidth limit you procured by using the bandwidth available on the secondary connection of your ExpressRoute circuit.
 The built-in redundancy of your circuit is configured using primary and secondary connections, each of the procured bandwidth, to two Microsoft Enterprise Edge routers (MSEEs).
 The bandwidth available through your secondary connection can be used for more traffic if necessary.
-Because the secondary connection is meant for redundancy, however, it isn't guaranteed and shouldn't be used for additional traffic for a sustained period of time.
-To learn more about how to use both connections to transmit traffic, see Use AS PATH prepending.
+Since the secondary connection is meant for redundancy, it isn't guaranteed and shouldn't be used for extra traffic for a sustained period of time.
+To learn more about how to use both connections to transmit traffic, see use AS PATH prepending.

 Can I use the same private network connection with virtual network and other Azure services simultaneously?